 - Combine the nuts, dried fruit, and dates in a food processor.
 Combine all the ingredients in a food processor.
 Pulse a few times just to break them up.
 Separate the dates if they start to clump together.

 - Process continuously for 30 seconds.
 By this point, the ingredients should all have broken down into crumb-sized pieces.
 Scrape the edges of the bowl and beneath the blade to make sure nothing is sticking.

 - Divide into bars.
-Unwrap the chilled power bar dough and transfer to a cutting board.
+Unwrap the chilled dough and transfer to a cutting board.
 Cut into 8 large bars or 16 small squares, as desired.
 Wrap each bar in plastic wrap or wax paper.

 - Store the bars.
-Store the bars in the fridge for several weeks or in the freezer for up to three months.
+Store the bars in the fridge for several weeks or in the freezer for up to 3 months.
 The bars can be eaten straight from the fridge or freezer and will be firm, but chewy.
 Room-temperature bars are perfectly fine to eat and can be kept in a lunch bag or backpack all day, but will be more soft and paste-like.

-- Try These Combinations!
+- Try these combinations!
 Cherry-almond, apricot-almond, cranberry-pecan, apple-cinnamon-walnut

-- Try These Add-Ins!
+- Try these add-ins!
 Shredded coconut, chia seeds, chocolate chips, cacao nibs, cocoa powder, crystalized ginger, ground cinnamon, ground nutmeg, ground cardamom, lemon zest, lime zest